 Bose SoundSport Free

-The SoundSport Frees are IPX4 rated (water resistant for you sporty lot), have a five-hour battery life, and there's even a "Find My Buds" feature on the Bose Connect App that shows the buds' last location.
+The Bose SoundSport Frees are IPX4 rated (water-resistant for you sporty lot), have a five-hour battery life and even a "Find My Buds" feature on the Bose Connect App that shows the buds' last location.
+The only drawback is the wireless connection between the earbuds can be very flaky.
+Frustrating.

 Bragi Dash Pro